riansaunders/Botscript/readme.md

 # Botscript
 This is a recovered backup of botscript project inspired by [RuneScript](https://runescape.wiki/w/RuneScript).
 This project in its current state is compiled to 'bytecode' and then interpreted by a JVM based interpreter.
-Started in high school (2015) and left unfinished due to higher learning opportunities.
-As of now, it's slowly being recreated and refinished to share with the world.
+I started this project almost a decade ago and now it's slowly being recreated and refinished to share with the world.

 Features
 * Variables